bakissation/pantrypal/README.md

   - `router/`: This directory contains Vue Router configuration.
   - `views/`: This directory contains Vue.js view components.
 - `public/`: This directory contains public files like `index.html` and `favicon.ico`.
-- `docker-compose.yaml` and `Dockerfile`: These files are used for setting up Docker for the application.
+- `docker-compose.yaml` and `Dockerfile`: These files will be used for setting up Docker for the application (WIP).
 - `package.json`: This file contains the list of project dependencies and scripts.

 ## Getting Started